 I love sharing my images as a way of communicating a different appreciation of our oceans.
 If you can find beauty, inspiration or intrigue in the oceans, I hope you too, take up the challenge to share it with the rest of the world.

 The Tao at -30; as it's name in Solomon Pidjin suggests, is the sunken wreck of a tuna pole and line vessel.
 The captain was navigating the passages of Hele, when he ran aground onto the shallow reef.
 The stricken vessel now lies vertical, with its bow just two meters below the surface.

-This photo was taken on one breath, and required sitting at 30m deep and waiting for free diver, Julia Wheeler, to dive to the wheel house.
-All natural light.
+This photo was taken on one breath, and required sitting at 35m deep until the right frame presented itself.

 Schooling trevally dance beneath sunbeams, waiting for the light to fade.
 In the twilight they hunt, with eyes, both fixed on their prey, and scanning for larger predators.

 The geological history of the islands in the western province of the Solomon Islands, is remarkable.
 Paleo-shorelines are visible both above and below where the sea level is now.
 Behind me, fresh water that is trickling down the limestone cliff, once would have fallen much further, and the canyon it created, with the help of waves and coral growth is spectacular.

 Light penetrates the silence of a Solomon island cave, followed by a temporary explorer